-- 1. Further limit who can make claims on the fund or what transactions are covered: - · The fund currently covers individuals, small businesses and charities. - There could be greater targeting of the fund towards cases of financial hardship (eg some regulators only consider cases where clients will suffer financial difficulties as a result of the loss). - Some schemes limit what types of transactions are covered for instance, not typically considering claims linked to investments. - 2.
-Recalibrate the capping provision: - Our rules enable us to impose a discretionary £5m cap no more or less on claims to protect the solvency of the fund.
+- 1. Further limit who can make claims on the fund or what transactions are covered: - 1.
+The fund currently covers individuals, small businesses and charities. - There could be greater targeting of the fund towards cases of financial hardship (eg some regulators only consider cases where clients will suffer financial difficulties as a result of the loss).

+2. Recalibrate the capping provision:

+- Our rules enable us to impose a discretionary £5m cap no more or less - on claims to protect the solvency of the fund.
 We did not use this cap in the Axiom Ince case, as the scale of consumer loss if it were applied would be too large and lead to an unacceptable loss in public confidence in solicitors. - We could change the rules around a cap to give ourselves more flexibility.
-And we could introduce aggregate limits for claims per person, per firm, per incident or connected incidents. - Some regulators set a maximum total their funds will pay out each year. - 3.
-Reducing the maximum payout for a single claim: - o Change the level of maximum payout currently £2m. - It should be noted that average payouts from fund are less than £40k. - 4.
+And we could introduce aggregate limits for claims per person, per firm, per incident or connected incidents. - 3.
+Some regulators set a maximum total their funds will pay out each year.

+- 3. Reducing the maximum payout for a single claim: - 1.
+Change the level of maximum payout currently £2m. - 2.
+It should be noted that average payouts from fund are less than £40k. - 4.
 Risked-based contributions for firms - Firms currently pay a set amount and a contribution for every solicitor they employ.
 All firms benefit from the fund helping maintain trust in the profession. - We could change this so firms pay a risk-based levy (eg this could be based on client balances or the risk profile of the work they do). - Some firms would pay proportionately more, other firms may pay less if they are lower risk and/or have certain controls in place. - 5.
-Tightening our rules so that no pay-outs are made until all avenues have been exhausted: - Some regulators require claimants to pursue litigation or insurance claims before considering a claim. - We could consider tighter criteria for urgent and emergency payments. - 6.
-Phase out the compensation fund and limit the safety net to insurance: - We could explore whether consumer redress could be provided by insurance arrangements without a compensation fund. - Firms can choose to insure against fraud/dishonesty by their staff or other directors, but that insurance can only cover those who were not involved in the fraud (ie you cannot insure against your own dishonesty). - Some regulators have put in place their own insurance-based compensation arrangements instead of running a fund.
+Tightening our rules so that no pay-outs are made until all avenues have been exhausted: - 1.
+Some regulators require claimants to pursue litigation or insurance claims before considering a claim. - 2.
+We could consider tighter criteria for urgent and emergency payments. - 6.
+Phase out the compensation fund and limit the safety net to insurance: - We could explore whether consumer redress could be provided by insurance arrangements without a compensation fund. - Firms can choose to insure against fraud/dishonesty by their staff or other directors, but that insurance can only cover those who were not involved in the fraud (ie you cannot insure against your own dishonesty). - Some regulators have put in place their own insurancebased compensation arrangements instead of running a fund.